Jaramillo35/recruiting-portal/README.md

 ### Common Issues

 1. **Magic Link Not Working**
-   - Check Supabase auth settings
+   - Check Supabase auth settings and ensure redirect URLs are configured correctly
+   - Verify that `NEXT_PUBLIC_APP_URL` environment variable is set correctly
-   - Ensure redirect URLs are configured
+   - Check that the callback URL `/api/auth/callback` is added to Supabase redirect URLs
-   - Check email delivery settings
+   - Ensure email delivery is working (check Supabase logs for email sending errors)
+   - For development, make sure you're using `http://localhost:3000` in redirect URLs
+   - For production, ensure your production URL is added to Supabase redirect URLs

 2. **File Upload Issues**
    - Verify Supabase storage bucket exists